philippinespire/pire_ssl_data_processing/README.md

 You can use the Sgr [README.md](https://github.com/philippinespire/pire_ssl_data_processing/tree/main/spratelloides_gracilis) as a template and fill in as steps are accomplished for your species `/home/e1garcia/shotgun_PIRE/pire_ssl_data_processing/spratelloides_gracilis/README.md`

+Update your species README, i.e. provide a link to the report and list the highlights.
+Update this README and the slack species channel after every step

 Execute FASTP1